CSE237SP2022/project-gamblingtoolsandtechniques/README.md

 In our MainMenu.sh script, we use the javac and java commands to compile and run MainMenu.java that contains options for the three games in our casino.
 We also used a while loop in the shell script to continuously ask the user if they are ready to play until they respond with "y".

 ## Questions for Iteration 2
-In the second iteration, we added two more games to the Casino: war and blackjack as independent Java classes.
-We also created tests for the methods in each class to ensure the game is still functional for various outcomes and game scenarios.
+In the second iteration, we added blackjack to the casino as an independent Java class.
+We also created tests for the methods to ensure the game is still functional for various outcomes and game scenarios.
+We also reduced the size of the slots methods "initiate" and "play" and added more tests to cover the functionality of the game.
-Another new aspect of our iteration is that the user can purchase chips and place wagers on the game they are playing.
+Another new aspect of our iteration is that the user can place wagers on the game they are playing.
-The MainMenu Java class now allows the user to switch between games???
+The MainMenu Java class now allows the user to switch between games.
+User stories completed:
+=
+- The user should be able to play blackjack.
+- The user should be able to place wagers on the game they are playing.
+- The user should be able to switch between games.
-The final iteration will likely consist of adding more tests for each of the games and implementing clean code rules to ensure our methods are concise and easy to follow.
+The final iteration will likely consist of adding War, more tests for each of the games and implementing clean code rules to ensure our methods are concise and easy to follow.
+We will also add the ability to buy more credits from the main menu as well as within each game.
+We will also include a "how to play" message at the beginning of each game.
+User stories to complete for next iteration:
+=
+- The user should be able to play war.
+- The user should be able to buy credits from the main menu.
+- The user should be able to buy credits from within the game.
+- The user should have a clear description of how to play.